-Nothing in this environmental review or associated Addendum shall preclude further review or conditioning of future development proposals for the subject property.
+Nothing in this environmental review or the associated Final SEPA Addendum shall preclude further review or conditioning of future development proposals for the subject property.

-I have reviewed and considered the referenced Revised Proposal, the Environmental Checklist, agency comments, and other available material.
+I have reviewed and considered the referenced Amended Proposal, the Environmental Checklist, agency comments, public comments and proposed responses, recommended and proposed mitigation, and other available material.
 I hereby recommend an Addendum to the Desert Claim Wind Power Project Final Supplement EIS issued November 2009.